posabsolute/jQuery-Validation-Engine/README.md

 Set to true when the form shows in a scrolling div, defaults to *false*, the error boxes are appended after the input instead of body

 ### onValidationComplete

-Stop the form from submitting, and let you handle it after it validated via a function
+When defined, stops the the form from auto-submitting, and lets you handle the validation status via a function

 	jQuery("#formID2").validationEngine('attach', {
 	  onValidationComplete: function(form, status){